Download Pedal Tour Checklist

 The most commonly asked questions are: can I drink/bring alcohol on the pub crawler?

 The answer is YES!!
-You may bring beer and wine.
-No more than 2 alcoholic drinks per person tho (that means 12oz cans of beer).
-The other stipulations are that beer must be in a can and the wine must be in a plastic bottle.
+You may bring beer, wine, seltzers, hard lemonades and iced teams.
+New this year you can bring canned cocktails purchased at your local liquor store.
+No more than 2 alcoholic drinks per person tho (that means 12oz cans).
+Wine must be in a plastic bottle, can or juice box.
 NO glass, NO liquor which includes jello shots and mixed drinks in water bottles and NO growlers or boxed wine which we cannot have you drink out of solo cups due to the large mess it will make with all the bumps.
 You must have completed your beer by the time we get back, you cannot take open beverages to go and we have to get ready for the next tour so you will have to dump out your beer.

 Coordinate who will bring what (this year we had a group where 5 people brought bags of potato chips).
 You are responsible for your own cooler and ice, only one cooler per tour due to space constraints.
 Don’t forget the water!